New Bounds for Energy Complexity of Boolean Functions: Lower Bounds on Energy Complexity

 \subsection{Energy Lower Bounds for Depth Three Circuits}

+We now consider lower bounds on the energy complexity of constant depth (unbounded fan-in) circuits computing the parity function on $n$ bits.
+Observe that the energy complexity of circuits of unbounded fan-in can be very small compared to bounded fan-in circuits\footnote{For instance, $\land_n$ has a fan-in $n$ circuit of depth $1$ and energy $1$ computing it while, by~\cref{psens:energy}, energy of any bounded fan-in circuit computing the same function is $\Omega(n)$.}.
+Hence the results proved in the bounded fan-in setting (~\cref{psens:energy}) does not directly apply.

-We now consider lower bounds on the energy complexity of constant depth circuits computing the parity function on $n$ bits.
-For any Boolean function $f$, the trivial depth $2$ circuit of unbounded fan-in computing $f$ has an energy $n+2$ and it can be shown that any depth two circuit computing the parity on $n$ bits require an energy of $n+1$. \begin{proposition} Let $C$ be any depth $2$ circuit computing $\oplus_n$.
+For any Boolean function $f$, the trivial depth $2$ circuit of unbounded fan-in computing $f$ has an energy $n+2$ and it can be shown that any depth two Boolean circuit computing the parity on $n$ bits require an energy of $n+1$. \begin{proposition} Let $C$ be any depth $2$ circuit computing $\oplus_n$.
 Then $\EC(C) \ge n+1$. \end{proposition} \begin{proof} Since $C$ computes $\oplus_n$, no variable or its negation can feed into the root gate, and every variable or its negation must feed into all gates at depth $2$.

 We now argue that at least $n-1$ variables must be negated in $C$.
 Suppose not, then there must be two variables, say $x_i$ and $x_j$, that feeds into all the gates in depth $2$ unnegated.
 Setting $x_i=0$, all the $\land$ gates at depth $2$ must evaluate to $0$.
 Similarly, setting $x_j=1$, causes all $\lor$ gates in depth $2$ to evaluate to $1$.
 Hence the circuit $C$ evaluates to a fixed value irrespective of the remaining $n-2$ inputs unset which is a contradiction.
 Thus we conclude that at least $n-1$ variables must be negated.
 Consider an input $x$ that is $0$ on these $n-1$ negated variables and $1$ on the remaining variable.
 On this input, all the negation gates, the $\land$ gate which they feed into and the root gate evaluates to $1$.
 Hence $\EC(C) \ge \EC(C,x) \ge n-1+1+1 = n+1$. \end{proof} Santha and Wilson~\cite{JSW93} showed that for any unbounded fan-in circuit $C$ of depth $d$ computing $\oplus_n$, $\negs(C) \ge d( \lceil n / 2 \rceil )^{1/d}- d$.
 Since energy complexity of a circuit $C$ is at least the number of negation gates in $C$ (\cref{energy:negs}), this implies that $\EC(C) \ge d( \lceil n / 2 \rceil )^{1/d}-d$ for any such circuit $C$ computing $\oplus_n$.